dimxy/doc-dev/first-cc-heir.md

         return "";
     }
 ```
-Now check if inactivity time has reached from the last owner transaction.
-Use cc sdk function which returns time in seconds from the block with the txid in the params:
+Now check if the inactivity time has passed from the last owner transaction.Use cc sdk function which returns time in seconds from the block with the txid in the params to the chain tip block:
 ```
     int32_t numBlocks; // not used
     bool isAllowedToHeir = (hasHeirSpendingBegun || CCduration(numBlocks, latesttxid) > inactivityTimeSec) ? true : false;
-    CPubKey myPubkey = pubkey2pk(Mypubkey());  // pubkey2pk sdk function convert pubkey from byte array to high-level CPubKey object if( myPubkey == heirPubkey && !isAllowedToHeir )    {
+    CPubKey myPubkey = pubkey2pk(Mypubkey());  // pubkey2pk sdk function converts pubkey from a byte array to CPubKey object if( myPubkey == heirPubkey && !isAllowedToHeir )    {
         CCerror = "spending funds is not allowed for heir yet";
         return "";